pydio/pydio-doc-admin-guide/1_installation_guides/1_cells_requirements.md

 ### Hardware

-For Pydio Cells to run smoothly you should meet the following requirements:
+For Pydio Cells to run smoothly, you should meet the following requirements:

 * **RAM** : 4Gb is recommended
 * **CPU** : 2 cores minimum